Rajput: British colonial period

-In reference to the role of the Rajput soldiers serving under the British banner, Captain A. H. Bingley wrote:

 The Rajput practices of female infanticide and sati (widow immolation) were other matters of concern to the British.
 It was believed that the Rajputs were the primary adherents to these practices, which the British Raj considered savage and which provided the initial impetus for British ethnographic studies of the subcontinent that eventually manifested itself as a much wider exercise in social engineering.

 During the British rule their love for pork, i.e. wild boar, was also well known and the British identified them as a group based on this.

+The Rajputs were classified as one of the farming and landowning communities by the British in the 1931 census.